-He is a fellow of the American Psychological Association and recipient of the Johns Hopkins University Teaching Excellence Award.
+He is a recipient of the Johns Hopkins University Teaching Excellence Award, as well as distinguished mentoring awards from the National Institutes of Health and the American Psychological Association.
 Dr. Johnson is the author of numerous publications including 130 journal articles and book chapters, and13 books, in the areas of mentoring, professional ethics, and counseling.
 His most recent books include:

 - The Elements of Mentoring (3rd ed., 2018) St. Martin’s Press

 - Athena Rising: How and Why Men Should Mentor Women (2016) Bibliomotion

 - On Being a Mentor: A Guide for Higher Education Faculty (2nd ed., 2015) Routledge